 JAKOB HOHWY: It's a very basic kind of phenomenon that every child knows.

 MARTIN: This is Jakob Hohwy.
-He's a professor of philosophy at Monash University in Australia.
-He says the reason you can't tickle yourself is simple: you can't outsmart your body.
+He's a professor of philosophy at Monash University, in Australia.
+He says the reason you can't tickle yourself is simple: You can't outsmart your body.
 It knows the tickle is coming.
-Hohwy and his colleagues, studying perception in the brain, wondered if you thought you were someone else, could you tickle yourself then, which led to their recent experiment.
+Hohwy and his colleagues, studying perception and the brain, wondered: If you thought you were someone else, could you tickle yourself then? - which led to their recent experiment.

-HOHWY: So, you have to sit at a table, put your hand up on a table and cover the hand behind a tray or a towel or something like that.
+HOHWY: So you have to sit at a table, put your hand up on the table, and cover the hand behind a tray or a towel - or something like that.
 And then visible to you, you put a rubber hand.
-It might be stuffed up dishwasher glove or a real rubber hand or a mannequin hand or something like that.
-So, you can see that.
-And then you ask another person sitting across from you to tap the rubber hand and the hidden hand in synchrony.
-So, at the same time.
-So, what you feel on your hidden real hand is a touch.
-And you can see a rubber hand, which is clearly not yours, being touched as well in synchrony.
-And then after a while you get this illusion that the touch you can feel is located on the rubber hand.
+It might be stuffed-up dishwashing glove or a real rubber hand or a mannequin hand, or something like that.
+So you can see that.
+And then you ask another person sitting across from you to tap the rubber hand and the hidden hand in synchrony - so at the same time.
+So what you feel on your hidden real hand is a touch.
+And you can see a rubber hand - which is clearly, not yours - being touched as well, in synchrony.
+And then after a while, you get this illusion that the touch you can feel is located on the rubber hand.